steveklewis/cog-funcs/README.md

 ## Judging Functions

 After filtering, the mind then judges each piece of data coming in.
 Is it true?
 Is it false?
 It is good?
-This sorting process is analagous to a mapping function is programming:
+This sorting process is analagous to a mapping function in programming:

 ### Extraverted Feeling